cwru-baja/SYS_27-KiCAD-Symbols-Footprints/README.md

 This is a repository containing all symbols and footprints necessary for the 2027 systems intro project.
+The libraries are contained in ./Libraries, and the raw symbols are contained in ./Symbols.

 To use this library, first clone or download the repo, then place the file SYS_27.kicad_sym and the folder SYS_27_Footprints.pretty into a folder of your choice.
 Then, in your project,go to the schematic and navigate to Preferences -> Manage Symbol Libraries:
 <p align="center">